 Hi there.
 Nice to meet you!

-We are Dave, Jen, Sora our Australian Shepherd rescue dog, and Laila our Spanish street rescue dog of Portland, Oregon, USA new residing in Granada, Spain.
+We are Dave, Jen, Riia our Border Collie dog, and Laila our Spanish street rescue dog of Portland, Oregon, USA new residing in Granada, Spain.

 Our relationship began under the premise of great adventures and worldly travels.
 Entering the partnership with a relatively dormant passport, Dave felt a bit skeptical of Jen’s promise of a life filled with travel.

 We escaped when we could to places like Mexico and Colombia and regularly explored within our home state and its neighboring borders, as well as Canada, but with jobs at home dictating our schedules, we were limited to just a few weeks of annual leave and the occasional long weekend.

 In 2011, we attended a sustainable business school program, where we met, both desperate to find a new way of life beyond the standard nine to five.
 One year after graduating, Dave found himself in the same job he’d held for the past seven years and Jen discovered that even her dream job proved not so dreamy.

 After an unsuccessful attempt at a start up business and a two-week venture in Colombia, we began to question the lives we chose.
 We had a cute yellow house in a desirable neighborhood in SE Portland, two dogs, two cats, and two chickens, a beautiful garden that provides us with food throughout the summer and fall, and plenty of money to travel and play outside.